motine/sternenwecker/README.md

 Here some weird stuff (**known issues**):

-- If you make the matrix use full power (most LEDs at high brightness), you may not be able to upload your sketch.
+- If you make the matrix use lot's of power (MAX_BRIGHTNESS > 20), you may not be able to upload your sketch.
 Just unplug the matrix's 5V, upload your sketch and replug.

 ## Box